tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * The `copyrightWork` method spec says that we have to generate an `id` for our copyrights but it doesn't specify how.
 This leaves it up to us to decide.
 For this contract let's use a Safemath counter and make each id the incremented value from the counter.

+Add the following comments inside the body of the `copyrightWork` function.

 ```Solidity
     function copyrightWork(string memory reference_uri) public {
     // Increment the copyright_ids counter with .increment() method.